-The goalie is allowed to hold the ball for up to 5 seconds as long as it has one foot inside in its own penalty area.
-In all other cases, robots are allowed to hold the ball for up to 3 seconds.
+The goal keeper is allowed to hold the ball for up to 10 seconds as long as it has one foot inside in its own penalty area.
+In all other cases (except those noted in Section 4.6.1), robots are allowed to hold the ball for up to 3 seconds.
 Holding the ball for longer than this is "Ball Holding" and is not allowed.